Foo-Manroot/foo-manroot.github.io/_posts/2018-10-12-cybercamp-easy.markdown

 Session completed
 ```

 After a couple of seconds, we have our passphrase: `elviselvis`.
-Now, we can decrypt the
+Now we can decrypt the
 file and get the flag:
 ```
 $ gpg --decrypt extract_2